tatecarson/waters-sonic-signatures/slides.md

 ![](/figures/fig_water_type_bar.svg)

 <!--
 In this chart we can see quantitative evidence of how Tarkovsky employs different water types across Solaris, Stalker, and Nostalghia.
 We can see how each film develops its own distinctive water signature.
-Stalker overwhelmingly features pond stillness, or bodies of still soundless water; and splashing scenes, which perfectly aligns with its marshy Zone environment where still waters invite philosophical contemplation and spiritual questioning.
+Stalker overwhelmingly features pond stillness, or bodies of still soundless water, and splashing scenes.

 Solaris, on the other hand, shows a pronounced emphasis on submersion scenes - of the ocean of Solaris.
 We don't dive into the ocean, but immerse in it psychologically.
 We literally and figuratively enter the underwater consciousness of the characters.